Guideline for Authors :

-Surname of writer, Name/Initial of writer, “Name of Book”, Publication, Place of Publication, Volume (if any), Year of Publication, Page Number/numbers.
+The surname of the author/s, Name/Initial of author/s, “Name of Book”, Publication, Place of Publication, Volume (if any), Year of Publication, Page Number/s.

 - For Journals –

-News Paper, “Heading of News”, Publisher, Place of Publication, Date of News paper, Page number
+Newspaper, “Heading of News”, Publisher, Place of Publication, Date of Newspaper, Page number/s

 Web references – As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.

-Submission declaration – Submission of an article implies that the work described has not been published previously .
-It is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.
+Submission declaration – Submission of an article implies that the work described has not been published previously.
+It is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or any other language, without the written consent of the copyright holder.